Internship in Sustainable Living

 Communication

 Please come prepared to unplug.
 Unfailingly, interns who are excited to turn their phone off, ignore Facebook, and be present, adapt much quicker and better to life in Mastatal and ultimately have a more transformative experience.
-If you want to let friends and family know that you have arrived safe and sound to Mastatal, it is best to call or email them before arriving to Mastatal.
 The Ranch has an office phone that can be used to make free local calls.
 You can also receive calls at this number, but only during times that don’t conflict with our normal business hours.

 Our Surroundings